ethereum/ethereum-org-website/src/content/guides/how-to-id-scam-tokens/index.md

 </ExpandableCard>

 <ExpandableCard
-title="Why is the scam token called `wARB`?" contentPreview=''>
+title="Why is the scam token called wARB?" contentPreview=''>

-There is a convention in Ethereum that when an asset is not ERC-20 compliant we create a "wrapped" version of it with the name starting with `w`.
-So, for example, we have [`wBTC` for Bitcoin](https://wbtc.network/) and [`wETH` for Ether](https://cointelegraph.com/news/what-is-wrapped-ethereum-weth-and-how-does-it-work).
+There is a convention in Ethereum that when an asset is not ERC-20 compliant we create a "wrapped" version of it with the name starting with w.
+So, for example, we have [wBTC for Bitcoin](https://wbtc.network/) and [wETH for Ether](https://cointelegraph.com/news/what-is-wrapped-ethereum-weth-and-how-does-it-work).

 It does not make sense to create a wrapped version of an ERC-20 token that is already on Ethereum.
 But scammers rely on the appearance of legitimacy rather than the underlying reality.